 Here’s what to wear for a warm weather marathon from your head to your toes:

-- shorts with pockets – whether you’re a man or a woman, pockets are always a good thing.
+- Shorts with pockets – whether you’re a man or a woman, pockets are always a good thing.
 You also want to be sure you’re wearing a pair of shorts that fits well and doesn’t rub in the wrong places.
-Again, my husband go-to running shorts are from Brooks, and I actually love these ones from Amazon (they come in multiple lengths!)
+Again, my husband’s go-to running shorts are from Brooks, and I actually love these ones from Amazon (they come in multiple length) because they hold my phone with no bouncing.

-- anti-blister running socks for warm weather – I recently tried the Rockay Accelerate socks recently, and they are excellent for warm weather.
+- Anti-blister running socks for warm weather – I recently tried the Rockay Accelerate socks recently, and they are excellent for warm weather.
 They are thin, but durable and well-ventilated.
 Plus they are made from 100% recyclable materials which makes them even better!
+I lay out all my favorite socks for keeping the blisters away in this post: 7 of the Very Best Running Socks to Prevent Blisters

 Cold Weather Race Day Clothing Checklist